Qadaar-TU/Qadaar-TU/README.md

 ## About me

 <br>
 Hark!
-I am a AWS Cloud Engineer/ Solution Architect, with nimble fingers and a quick mind for crafting IT-Infrastructure.
+I am a AWS Cloud Engineer/ Solution Architect, with nimble fingers and a quick mind for crafting IT-Infrastructure 🧑‍💻.
 <br>
 <br>
-As a passionate Cloud Engineer 🧑‍💻, I am dedicated to deliver high-quality and innovative solutions.
+I am dedicated to deliver high-quality and innovative solutions.
 With a background in full-stack development and a love for problem-solving, I have a knack for creating user-friendly and efficient applications & IT Infrastructure📱.
 In my free time, I enjoy staying up-to-date with the latest technologies and expanding my skill set through self-study.
 Let's build something great together!📈🌟
 <br>

 ## Essential facts :